 SVS-REQ-352683/A-SVSServer not reporting unchanged locations during active theft mode

-If ignition is off or on BUB then if location has not changed the SVSServer shall not send the message to the SVSOffBoardClient.
+If ignition is off or SVSServer is operating on the BUB, then if location has not changed the SVSServer shall not send the message to the SVSOffBoardClient.
 If the SVSOffBoardClient needs to check-in with the SVServer it shall send an Activate Theft Mode command and the SVSServer will respond back with the Theft Mode Response message.

 SVS-REQ-306497/B-SVSServer processing failed theft mode response data

 SVS application on SVSServer shall store the failed response data, when GRPC connection re-established SVSServer shall send all the stored theft mode response data to SVSOffBoardClient via GRPC.